taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 ### EIP-1559

-In the Taiko L2 protocol, instead of being burned, the baseFee is transferred to a designated `treasury` address.
+In the Taiko L2 protocol, instead of being burned, the basefee is transferred to a designated `treasury` address.
 To ensure the integrity of this process, the ZKP needs to verify that the treasury address specified by the Taiko L1 contract is indeed the intended recipient.

 ### LibProving Verification